• Skip to primary navigation

 Repeat*

-Cover the top with a piece of parchment paper.
+Cover the top with a piece of wax paper.
 This will prevent the cheese from sticking to the foil.
 Then cover the top with foil and seal.
-Bake for 30 minutes covered, then 15 more minutes uncovered.
+Bake for 30 minutes covered, then 15 minutes uncovered.

 Life is too short for mediocre food.